 Dr. Shallin Busch is an ecologist with NOAA’s Ocean Acidification Program and Northwest Fisheries Science Center (Seattle, Washington).
 For the Ocean Acidification Program, Shallin staffs the Interagency Working Group on Ocean Acidification, coordinates the Program’s biological impacts research, and is the point person for the Program’s activities on the US West Coast.
 Her research at the Northwest Fisheries Science Center (NWFSC) focuses on how ocean acidification may impact North Pacific ecosystems, and she uses laboratory experiments and ecosystem modeling as tools to develop understanding.
 In 2014, Shallin was stationed at NOAA’s headquarters, where, in addition to working for the Ocean Acidification Program, she worked for the National Marine Fisheries Service’s Office of Science and Technology and helped to draft the Fishery Service’s Climate Science Strategy.
 In 2012, she served on the Washington State Blue Ribbon Panel on Ocean Acidification.
 Shallin received an undergraduate degree in Ecology and Evolutionary Biology from Princeton University and a doctorate in Zoology from the University of Washington, and was a National Research Council postdoctoral fellow at the NWFSC.

 Thomas Hurst is a Research Fisheries Biologist with the NOAA-NMFS Alaska Fisheries Science Center in the Fisheries Behavioral Ecology Program located at Oregon State University’s Hatfield Marine Science Center in Newport, OR.
 He earned a B.S. in Wildlife and Fisheries Biology from the University of Massachusetts in Amherst.
 Graduate studies (M.S. and Ph.D.) on the recruitment and ecology of overwintering Hudson River striped bass were done at Stony Brook University in New York under the direction of Dr. David Conover.
-As a post-doctoral researcher, Tom examined patterns of community variation in the lower Hudson River Estuary.
-He joined the AFSC in 2002.
 Tom also holds an appointment as a Courtesy Assistant Professor in the Department of Fisheries and Wildlife at Oregon State University.

 Tom’s research blends field studies and laboratory experimentation to examine the ecology of early life stages of marine species and the constraints imposed on this ecology by the environment.
 Much of this work focuses on the pervasive influence of temperature variation on the physiology and ecology of fishes, including behavior, habitat selection, growth energetics, and larval ecology.
 New areas of research include the dispersal patterns of Pacific cod and the potential impacts of ocean acidification on fishes of the Bering Sea and Gulf of Alaska.
 His research is focused on species of commercial importance in Alaska: walleye pollock, Pacific cod, northern rock sole, and Pacific halibut.

-Derek Manzello is the lead PI of the Coral Reef Monitoring Network, Ocean Adification Program.
+Derek Manzello is the lead PI of the Coral Reef Monitoring Network in the Atlantic.
 His research explores how climate change and ocean acidification will, and, already are, affecting the construction (coral growth, calcification) and breakdown (bioerosion, dissolution) of coral reefs, as well as the associated ramifications this has for ecosystem function (e.g., biodiversity).
 He utilizes a unique interdisciplinary approach that incorporates aspects of biology, chemistry, and geology within an ecological framework.
-And also relies heavily on field research to understand how coral reefs are structured and function across real-world gradients in seawater CO2.
-For example, his past research has demonstrated that eastern tropical Pacific (ETP) coral reefs exist under naturally-occurring, high-CO2 conditions that encompass the range of expected changes in seawater carbonate chemistry for the entire tropical surface ocean with a doubling and tripling of atmospheric CO2.
-Reef framework development and cementation, as well as resilience to El Niño warming, correlate with the regional variability in CO2 levels across the ETP.
-These results provide important insights on the future function and structure of coral reef ecosystems with anthropogenic climate change and ocean acidification.

-He is currently overseeing and maintaining the NOAA: 1) Ocean Acidification Program’s Coral Reef monitoring Network, 2) in situ climate and ocean acidification requirements of the NOAA Coral Reef Conservation Program’s (CRCP) National Coral Reef Monitoring Plan, and 3) CRCP’s Atlantic Ocean Acidification Test-Bed, all three of which are within the Atlantic basin.
+He is currently overseeing and maintaining: 1) in situ climate and ocean acidification requirements of the NOAA Coral Reef Conservation Program’s (CRCP) National Coral Reef Monitoring Plan, and 2) CRCP’s Atlantic Ocean Acidification Test-Bed, both of which are within the Atlantic basin.
 Coincident with these efforts, he is measuring how multiple species of coral calcify, as well as how rates of bioerosion vary across natural CO2 gradients on US coral reefs.
 This involves experimental work to understand how important coral reef species affect seawater carbonate chemistry and their response to high CO2.
-He continues to investigate these interdisciplinary themes, via combined field and experimental work, with the ultimate goal of understanding the exact inputs of thermal stress and ocean acidification, where the goods and services of coral reef ecosystems are lost, and how, through ecosystem-based management, we can buy time for these natural treasures.

 Lisa Milke is a Research Fishery Biologist and the Acting Chief of the Culture Systems and Habitat Evaluation Branch at the Northeast Fisheries Science Center, Milford Laboratory.
 After completing her undergraduate studies in biology and environmental science, she earned a M.S. in oceanography from the University of Connecticut in 2001 and a Ph.D. in biology from Dalhousie University in 2006.
 Her research focuses on the feeding, nutrition, and physiology of bivalves; particularly within the areas of aquaculture and ocean acidification.
 She conducts research on a variety of bivalve species such as: the surf clam, Spisula solidissima, the bay scallop, Argopecten irradians, and the sea scallop, Placopecten magellanicus.
 Of particular interest are the physiological responses of an organism (i.e. growth, survival, energetic stores, respiration rate) to environmental stressors (i.e. ocean acidification, food availability, temperature) and how this might ultimately impact recruitment to the fishery